Uses her knowledge of research and pedagogy to help leaders implement high-impact strategies that have a positive impact

 Adult Learning Theory

-Allison Miller is a Senior Director at Ed Direction, Cicero Group’s K-12 Public Education business unit, working directly with education leaders to improve teaching and learning at scale.
+Allison Miller is a Senior Advisor at Ed Direction, Cicero Group’s K-12 Public Education business unit, working directly with education leaders to improve teaching and learning at scale.
 Allison oversees content development for Ed Direction’s work with Turnaround Schools across the country and serves as an advisor to multiple state offices of education.
 With over a decade of classroom teaching experience at the elementary level, Allison is passionate about education and the role that teachers play in improving student achievement for all learners, regardless of their level of ability.
 Her experience in the classroom gives her a unique perspective when working with schools and districts nationwide.
 Allison uses her knowledge of research and pedagogy to help teachers implement changes that lead to improvements in instruction and learning

 Chair, Harvard Graduate School of Education – Language and Literacy student organization